micjohnson/weed-php/README.md

 ### assign($count = 1, $replication = null)
 Assign returns a json response including the file id your file(s) will use, and where to store the file, using store.

 When storing files with weed-fs the logic flow is assign then store.
-Assign reserves $count locations for files to be stored.
+Assign reserves $count locations for files to be stored (using a single file id).

 A string can be passed for replication, defining the type of replication this file will be stored with. see http://code.google.com/p/weed-fs/#Rack-Aware_and_Data_Center-Aware_Replication